 The Best of the Best

-Here are some of the better vintage turntables available on marketplaces like eBay.
+Here are some of the better vintage and modern day turntables available on the market (from eBay for the vintage tables to popular websites like Turntable Lab and Amazon for modern day record players.
 We tried to stick with a price of about $500 and under:

 Certainly not the best vintage deck on the market, but probably the most revered.
 It’s the true tank of the vintage set and pumps some serious bass when needed.
 Best of all, you can upgrade pretty much every feature on this deck, so with the right kit, you can turn this tough, steady roller into a true audiophile dream.